evgenyneu/js-evaluator-for-android/README.md

 ## Tests

-Tests are located in `JsEvaluatorTests` project.
+Tests are located in `app` module of this project.
+The app can be run for manual testing as well.

-Run as `Android Application` for manual testing.

 <img src='https://raw.githubusercontent.com/evgenyneu/js-evaluator-for-android/master/js_evaluator_screenshot_1_2014_08_30.png' width='270' alt='JsEvaluator library for Android screenshot 1'>